 This fruit is in much use and in demand.
 But it must be at the right of ripeness to eat.

 Bell Peppers and Some Peppers

 The Bell Pepper can be found in the produce department of the grocer store.
-They come in different colors, green, red, yellow, and so on, Some may be sweeter than other colors, I like the green.
+They come in different colors, green, red, yellow, and so on.
+Some may be sweeter than other colors; I like green.

-A nice bell pepper when at home and cleaning cut open and pull out the insides, it will then be hollow in the inside, rinse its and its ready to use.
+A nice bell pepper, when at home and cleaning cut open and pull out the insides, it will then be hollow on the inside, rinse its and its ready to use.

 Bell Peppers can be cut into a few pieces and added to a tossed green salad, added to a cooked dinner, and large ones stuffed.
-Stuffed bell peppers are great, the ingredients for the stuffing does vary, check a recipe for what to use for the stuffing.
+Stuffed bell peppers are great; the ingredients for the stuffing do vary; check a recipe for what to use for the stuffing.